 - This time, select "Specify run properties for all runs at once with tab-separated values (TSV)" on the Data Import: Batch Properties page.

-- Click Download Excel Template and open it in Excel.
+- If we were not providing the values to paste, you could click Download Excel Template and open it in Excel.
 This spreadsheet shows the barcodes associated with the two files we have chosen to upload.
-It allows you to specify the sample set for each dye for each file, plus the RunPropWithoutXPath.
+It allows you to specify the sample set for each file, plus the RunPropWithoutXPath.
 The other run properties (Producer, Version, Protocol_Name) are still populated automatically using the XPaths you provided in the assay design.

-- Fill in this table with the following information (as shown in the screenshot below and available in the bulkproperties1.xls spreadsheet in your [LabKeyDemoFiles]\Assays\Microarray folder), then paste the contents (including headers) into the Run Properties textbox.
+- Copy the following table, then paste the contents (including headers) into the Run Properties textbox.